Just released: How to raise venture capital in 2023

 For nearly all tech/consumer-based companies in our contemporary society, Tech E&O and Cyber coverage have become an almost compulsory coverage.
 As data collection and the fluidity of information increases, so does the exposure.
 While many people think the real risk is limited to multinational corporations, smaller companies (including startups in their early stages) are also exposed.

 The vulnerability of data and sensitivity of 3rd party financial loss due to your professional services represent the necessity and comprehensiveness of this coverage.
-While the 5 claims scenarios are covered under Tech E&O and Cyber policies, understanding this policy in its totality can be complex.
-If you have any questions on the full extent of these coverages, please reach out to a member of the team!
+While the 5 claims scenarios are covered under Tech E&O and Cyber policies, understanding this policy in its totality can be complex — but we’re here to help.

 Related Articles